-The usual maintenance doses identified in Tables 1 and 2 are derived from dosing regimens employed in the placebo-controlled adjunctive trials in which the efficacy of lamotrigine tablets was established.
-In patients receiving multidrug regimens employing carbamazepine, phenytoin, phenobarbital, or primidone without valproate, maintenance doses of adjunctive lamotrigine tablets as high as 700 mg/day have been used.
-In patients receiving valproate alone, maintenance doses of adjunctive lamotrigine tablets as high as 200 mg/day have been used.
-The advantage of using doses above those recommended in Tables 1-4 has not been established in controlled trials.
+The usual maintenance doses identified in Tables 1 and 2 are derived from dosing The usual maintenance doses identified in Tables 1 and 2 are derived from doshing regimens employed in the placebo-controlled adjunctive trials in which the efficacy of lamotrigine was established.
+In patients receiving multidrug regimens employing carbamazepine, phenytoin, phenobarbital, or primidone without valproate, maintenance doses of adjunctive lamotrigine as high as 700 mg/day have been used.
+In patients receiving valproate alone, maintenance doses of adjunctive lamotrigine as high as 200 mg/day have been used.
+The advantage of using doses above those recommended in Tables 1 to 4 has not been established in controlled trials.

-2.3 Epilepsy-Conversion From Adjunctive Therapy to Monotherapy
+2.3 Epilepsy - Conversion from Adjunctive Therapy to Monotherapy

-The goal of the transition regimen is to attempt to maintain seizure control while mitigating the risk of serious rash associated with the rapid titration of lamotrigine tablets.
+The goal of the transition regimen is attempt to maintain seizure control while mitigating the risk of serious rash associated with the rapid titration of lamotrigine.

-The recommended maintenance dose of lamotrigine tablets as monotherapy is 500 mg/day given in 2 divided doses.
+The recommended maintenance dose of lamotrigine as monotherapy is 500 mg/day given in 2 divided doses.

-To avoid an increased risk of rash, the recommended initial dose and subsequent dose escalations for lamotrigine tablets should not be exceeded [see Boxed Warning].
+To avoid an increased risk of rash, the recommended initial dose and subsequent dose escalations for lamotrigine should not be exceeded [see Boxed Warning].

-Conversion from Adjunctive Therapy with Carbamazepine, Phenytoin, Phenobarbital, or Primidone to Monotherapy with Lamotrigine Tablets
+Conversion from Adjunctive Therapy with Carbamazepine, Phenytoin, Phenobarbital, or Primidone to Monotherapy with Lamotrigine

-After achieving a dose of 500 mg/day of lamotrigine tablets using the guidelines in Table 1, the concomitant enzyme-inducing AED should be withdrawn by 20% decrements each week over a 4-week period.
-The regimen for the withdrawal of the concomitant AED is based on experience gained in the controlled monotherapy clinical trial.
+After achieving a dose of 500 mg/day of lamotrigine using the guidelines in Table 1, the concomitant enzyme-inducing AED should be withdrawn by 20% decrements each week concomitant enzyme-inducing AED should be within awn by 20% declaration over a 4-week period.
+The regimen for the withforward of the concomitant AED is based on experience gained in the controlled monotherapy clinical trial.

-Conversion from Adjunctive Therapy with Valproate to Monotherapy with Lamotrigine Tablets
+Conversion from Adjunctive Therapy with Valproate to Monotherapy with Lamotrigine